actions/delete-package-versions/README.md

   ### Delete oldest x number of versions of a package

-  To delete the oldest x number of versions of a package hosted in the same repo as the workflow the __package-name__, and __num-old-versions-to-delete__ inputs are required.
+  To delete the oldest x number of versions of a package hosted, the __package-name__, and __num-old-versions-to-delete__ inputs are required.

   __Example__

-  Delete the oldest 3 version of a package hosted in the same repo as the workflow
+  Delete the oldest 3 version of a package hosted

   ```yaml
   - uses: actions/delete-package-versions@v3